rnogy/BioE_230_final_project/README.md

 ```
 step7_production.mdp.
 This will decrease the temperature linearly from 318K at 0 seconds to 293K at 100 ns.
 One should also increase the run time to 15000000.(20 fs * 15000000 steps -> 300 ns run time).

-To analyze the simulation result, I use ipynb.
+To analyze the simulation result, I used ipynb.
 It calls upon a helper function to generate xvg file for analysis.
 To generate video, I use UCSF Chimera.
 Using the MD Movie under tools, one can record the movie.
 To generate a timer, copy and paste code from chimera.py into per-frame -> define script.
 To fix the periodic boundary, type ```echo "1 1" | gmx trjconv -s step7_production.tpr -f step7_production.xtc -o center.xtc -pbc mol -center```.
 To generate pdb from .gro, type ```gmx editconf -f step7_production.gro -o step7_production.pdb```.

 If the lipid is not found in the library, one might choose to use a topology builder such as ATB to parametrize a new molecule https://atb.uq.edu.au/.
 Furthermore, it is possible to map the molecule into martini representation https://github.com/ricalessandri/Martini3-small-molecules/blob/main/tutorials/M3tutorials--parameterizing-a-new-small-molecule.md.
 Though, it will not be done in this project due to the complexity of such method.

 To assemble the membrane bilayer from ATB, one can download the pdb and itp files from ATB.
 After which, one can assemble a bilayer with packmol.
 Place pdb and itp files in a new folder, and download gromos54a7_atb.ff.
 Configure .inp file.
 Use ```packmol < bilayer.inp``` to generate pdb file for the assembled bilayer.
-Manually create a topol.top file, or system.top for convention.
+Manually create a topol.top file, or system. top for the convention.
 Add #include "molecule.itp", [system], [molecules] to the .top file.
 Follow the GROMACS tutorial until the hydration step, and remove all molecules within the lipid.
 However, we did not progress beyond the building bilayer step.

 Also please note some of the files are larger than GitHub's liking.
 I have tried zipping them but doesn't work, so I split them into many smaller pieces.
-Use ```cat * > zipfile.zip``` to join the big files back together, unzip and place them back into parent directory.
+Use ```cat * > zipfile.zip``` to join the big files back together, unzip and place them back into the parent directory.